microsoft/pp-mcp/docs/labs/power-platform-cli-mcp/index.md

 ![Show trial environment creation setting](./assets/show-trial-env-creation-setting.png)

-#### Example 2: Updating Tenant Policies
+#### Example 2: Updating Tenant Settings

-Rather than looking up the correct parameters for environment creation restrictions, you can describe the policy change you want to implement:
+Rather than looking up the correct parameters for environment creation restrictions, you can describe the setting change you want to implement:

 ```text
 Update my tenant to restrict developer environment creation to admins only